 CRR ref.
 Requirement summary Compliance ref.
 Page ref.
-Exposure in equities not included in the trading book 447 (a) Differentiation of exposures based on objectives No non-trading book exposure in equities N/A 447 (b) Recorded and fair value, and actual prices of exchange traded equity where it differs from fair value No non-trading book exposure in equities N/A 447 (c) Types, nature and amounts of the relevant classes of equity exposures No non-trading book exposure in equities N/A 447 (d) Realised cumulative gains and losses on sales over the period No non-trading book exposure in equities N/A 447 (e) Total unrealised gains/losses, latent revaluation gains/losses, and amounts included within Tier 1 capital No non-trading book exposure in equities N/A Exposure to interest rate risk on positions not included in the tradi ng book 448 (a) Nature of risk and key assumptions in measurement models Article 448 CRR - Interest rate risk in the banking book 42 448 (b) Variation in earnings or economic value, or other measures used by the bank from upward and downward shocks to interest rates, by currency N/A N/A Exposure to securitisation positions 449 Exposure to securitisations positions No non-trading book exposure in equities N/A Remuneratio on disclosures 450 Remuneration disclosure regarding remuneration policy and practices Article 450 CRR - Remuneration policy 44 450 (1) (a) Information concerning the decision-making process used for determining the remuneration policy Section 12.1 Governance 44 450 (1) (b) Information on link between pay and performance Section 12.2 Aligning pay with performance 44 450 (1) (c) Important design characteristics of the remuneration system Article 450 CRR - Remuneration policy 44 450 (1) (d) Ratios between fixed and variable remuneration Section 12.4 Ratio between fixed and variable pay 45 450 (1) (e) Information on the performance criteria on which the entitlement to shares, options and variable components of remuneration is based Section 12.6 Deferral policy and vesting criteria 46 450 (1) (f) Main parameters and rationale for any variable component scheme and any other non-cash benefits Section 12.7 Variable remuneration of control function staff 47 450 (1) (g) Aggregate quantitative information on remuneration by business area Not disclosed N/A 450 (1) (h) 450 (1) (h) (i 450 (1) (h) (i 450 (1) (h) (i 450 (1) (h) (iv) 450 (1) (h) (i 450 (1) (h) (i i) ii) Aggregate quantitative information on v) remuneration, broken down by senior staff 450 (1) (h) (vi) management and members of staff whose actions have a material impact on the risk profile Not disclosed N/A
+Exposure in eq quities not included in the trading book 447 (a) Differentiation of exposures based on objectives No non-trading book exposure in equities N/A 447 (b) Recorded and fair value, and actual prices of exchange traded equity where it differs from fair value No non-trading book exposure in equities 447 (c) Types, nature and amounts of the relevant classes of equity exposures No non-trading book exposure in equities 447 (d) Realised cumulative gains and losses on sales over the period No non-trading book exposure in equities N/A 447 (e) Total unrealised gains/losses, latent revaluation gains/losses, and amounts included within Tier 1 capital No non-trading book exposure in equities Exposure to in terest rate risk on positions not included in the tradii ng book 448 (a) Nature of risk and key assumptions in measurement models Article 448 CRR - Interest rate risk in the banking book 41 448 (b) Variation in earnings or economic value, or other measures used by the bank from upward and downward shocks to interest rates, by currency N/A N/A Exposure to se ecuritisation positions 449 Exposure to securitisations positions No non-trading book exposure in equities N/A Remuneration disclosures 450 Remuneration disclosure regarding remuneration policy and practices Article 450 CRR - Remuneration policy 43 450 (1) (a) Information concerning the decision-making process used for determining the remuneration policy Section 12.1 Governance 43 450 (1) (b) Information on link between pay and performance Section 12.2 Aligning pay with performance 44 450 (1) (c) Important design characteristics of the remuneration system Article 450 CRR - Remuneration policy 43 450 (1) (d) Ratios between fixed and variable remuneration Section 12.4 Ratio between fixed and variable pay 45 450 (1) (e) Information on the performance criteria on which the entitlement to shares, options and variable components of remuneration is based Section 12.6 Deferral policy and vesting criteria 46 450 (1) (f) Main parameters and rationale for any variable component scheme and any other non-cash benefits Section 12.7 Variable remuneration of control function staff 46 450 (1) (g) Aggregate quantitative information on remuneration by business area Not disclosed N/A 450 (1) (h) (iv) 450 (1) (h) (v) Aggregate quantitative information on remuneration, broken down by senior staff management and members of staff whose actions have a material impact on the risk profile Not disclosed N/A